The short to medium automotive future is Hybrid, not electric

 2- the recharging time are sooooo long, and the fast charge at supercharger is not giving you the same autonomy of the 9 hours recharging at home (exactly like your iphone).

-The problem is that the tests on road of range are always made in the perfect condition to show off ranges that are not credible.
-Serious on-road tests are highlighting the criticality of the FEV (full electric vehicle) range in real use conditions.
-Imagine: you are stuck in a queue on the highway, it is raining and you have air conditioning on (conditions quite typical in Italy), you are really in the nightmare worst condition for your battery.
+Coming back to the car, the problem is that the tests on road of range are always made in the perfect condition to show off performances difficult to reproduce in the real conditions.
+In fact serious on-road tests are highlighting the criticality of the FEV (full electric vehicle) range in real use conditions.
+Imagine: you are stuck in a queue on the highway, it is raining and you have air conditioning on (conditions quite typical in Europe), you are really in the nightmare worst condition for your battery.

 Despite the fact that the industry is working to improve the battery packs efficiency and the EVs performances and, in the meantime, the charging infrastructures are increasing, still medium-long distances are difficult to cover, and even the latest rapid charge time are not fast enough for an efficient and convenient use of the car.